nancy567a/myPascoConnect/README.md

 # myPascoConnect

-## Description

 myPascoConnect is a user-friendly web application designed to simplify expense tracking.
-Whether you are managing personal finances or organizing expenses for a small group, myPascoConnect provides a clean and intuitive interface for recording, categorizing, and reviewing your expenses.
+Whether you are managing personal finances or organizing expenses for a small group.

+myPascoConnect provides a clean and intuitive interface for recording, categorizing, and reviewing your expenses.
 With seamless navigation and detailed reporting features, this application ensures that you stay on top of your financial health effortlessly.

 ## Features